-2.21 Wholesale gas costs make up a large component of the final maximum average price and as these costs can be volatile there will always be a difference between the outturn cost of the wholesale gas that has yet to be purchased compared to the forecast costs that were included when the maximum average price was set.

-- 2.22 Where the wholesale gas costs out turn less than was forecast in the maximum average price, SSE Airtricity will 'over recover'.
+- 2.21 Wholesale gas costs make up a large component of the final maximum average price and as these costs can be volatile there will always be a difference between the outturn cost of the wholesale gas that has yet to be purchased compared to the forecast costs that were included when the maximum average price was set. - 2.22 Where the wholesale gas costs out turn less than was forecast in the maximum average price, SSE Airtricity will 'over recover'.
 This means that they recovered more money from customers than they spent on gas costs and they will subsequently refund the over recovered difference to customers in the following tariff period. - 2.23 Alternatively, where the wholesale gas costs turn out higher than forecast in the maximum average price, SSE Airtricity will 'under recover', this means they spent more on gas costs than they recovered from customers and they will therefore be able to re-charge the under recovered difference to customers in the following tariff period.
-This ensures that customers only pay for the actual cost of gas. - 2.24 Therefore, each maximum average price includes an amount of over or under recovery which was accumulated during the previous tariff period. - 2.25 Both SSE Airtricity and the UR strive to keep the over/under recovered amount as low as possible in order to avoid distortion of the maximum average price.
+This ensures that customers only pay for the actual cost of gas. - 2.24 Therefore, each maximum average price includes an amount of over or under recovery which was accumulated during the previous tariff period.

+2.25 Both SSE Airtricity and the UR strive to keep the over/under recovered amount as low as possible in order to avoid distortion of the maximum average price.
 This is carried out through ongoing monitoring and tariff changes being put through when over or under recoveries are accumulating to such an extent that they would adversely affect the tariff.

-3. Why is the Maximum Average Price for SSE Airtricity increasing?
+3. Why is the Maximum Average Price for SSE Airtricity decreasing?

-- 3.1 The maximum average price for SSE Airtricity's tariff customers in Greater Belfast and in the West will increase to 363.79 pence per therm from 1 October 2022. - Table 1 below shows the movement in the regulated maximum average price from May 2008 to date.
+- 3.1 The underlying maximum average price for SSE Airtricity's tariff customers in Greater Belfast and in the West will decrease to 319.53 pence per therm from 1 July 2023.
+This is a decrease of 12.2%.
+However, as explained in paragraphs 1.8 to 1.10, with the EPG discount reducing to zero, there will be a 10.6% increase to the actual cost SSE Airtricity customers pay. - Table 1 below shows the movement in the regulated maximum average price from May 2008 to date.